dbojan/python-azure-ocr/README.md

 PRICING:
 First month free:
-- Free - Web/Container1 	All 	0 - 500 pages free per month
+- Free - Web/Container1 	All, 	0 - 500 pages free per month

 After first month, you have to switch to pay mode, but they will not bill you unless you go over limit:
 - TEXT ONLY: